 Reviewing 20 Hacking Incidents: Why Does the Crypto Industry Keep Getting Hacked?

-Analyzing 20 cryptocurrency theft cases, dissecting the two primary attack vectors used by hackers, and explaining why a vulnerability in one protocol can harm the entire ecosystem.
+Analyzing 20 cryptocurrency theft cases, dissecting the two attack paths exploited by hackers, and explaining why a vulnerability in one protocol can harm the entire ecosystem.

 Author: Changan I Biteye Content Team

-In April 2026, Kelp DAO suffered a $292 million hack: the attacker borrowed real assets from Aave using uncollateralized tokens, generating over $200 million in bad debt within 46 minutes.
+In April 2026, Kelp DAO suffered a $292 million hack: attackers borrowed real assets from Aave using uncollateralized tokens, generating over $200 million in bad debt within 46 minutes.

-This is just one of many hacks this year.
-Drift lost $285 million; Step Finance lost approximately $30 million; Resolv Labs lost roughly $23 million—the news keeps coming, one after another, with no time for the industry to react before the next project is compromised.
+This is just one of many hacks this year—Drift lost $285 million, Step Finance around $30 million, and Resolv Labs approximately $23 million.
+Hack after hack keeps hitting the industry before it can even react—by the time one project is compromised, another has already fallen.

-Are there underlying patterns behind these incidents?
+Are there patterns behind these incidents?
 How exactly do hackers attack protocols?

-This article reviews 20 of the most representative hacks—both historical and recent—in an effort to uncover answers.
+This article analyzes 20 of the most representative hacks—both historical and recent—to uncover answers.

 Based on our analysis of these 20 cases, three clear patterns emerge:

-- Technical vulnerabilities account for the majority of incidents, but individual losses tend to be relatively limited.
-In contrast, permission-related and social engineering attacks—though fewer in number—account for the vast majority of total losses.
+- Technical vulnerability exploits dominate in number—but account for relatively limited losses per incident.
+In contrast, permission-based and social engineering attacks, though fewer in count, contribute the vast majority of total losses.

 - The scale of permission-based attacks continues to escalate.
 Among the 20 cases, the four largest losses were all attributed to North Korean hackers.

-- The battleground for technical vulnerabilities is shifting: cross-chain bridges have never been secure.
+- The battlefield for technical vulnerabilities is shifting—and cross-chain bridges have never been secure.

 1. Project Name: Bybit (Loss: $1.5B | Date: February 2025)